10 CD's Released

-Recognized for his crafty wit and skillful musicianship, Folk/Americana musician and entertainer Dennis Warner captivates audiences in over 100 cities each year with his smooth vocals, distinguished songs, enthusiastic personality and stellar playing on both six and twelve string guitars.
-He is also a popular guest speaker at various community gatherings throughout the country.
+Performing in over 100 cities each year, Folk/Americana musician and entertainer Dennis Warner has established a well-deserved reputation for captivating audiences with his smooth vocals, distinguished songs, enthusiastic personality and stellar playing on both six and twelve string guitars.
+He has also found a niche as a popular guest speaker at various community gatherings throughout the United States and Canada.

-Widely admired for his moving interpretations of songs written by others, his songwriting talents have also been recognized by many, including the Kennedy Center for the Performing Arts in Washington, D.C.
-They called Dennis one of the best of the unknown songwriters and honored him with an invitation to perform in concert.
-Another songwriting accolade is being a three-time “New Folk” finalist for songwriting at the internationally acclaimed Kerrville Folk Festival (TX), co-founded by producer Rod Kennedy and legendary performer Peter Yarrow (Peter, Paul & Mary).
+For his songwriting talents, Dennis was honored with an invitation to perform in concert at the Kennedy Center for the Performing Arts in Washington, D.C.
+Other accolades include being a three-time “New Folk” finalist for songwriting at the internationally acclaimed Texas based Kerrville Folk Festival, co-founded by legendary performer Peter Yarrow (Peter, Paul & Mary).
 Dennis has also appeared multiple times at Nashville’s famed writers’ club, The Bluebird Café.

-Though he calls Minnesota home, Warner loves being on the road and has visited every state during his wonderful career.
-Dennis tours solo and also with his band “the D’s”.
+Though he calls Minnesota home, Warner loves to travel and has visited every state, touring solo and also with his band “the D’s”.
 On and off the stage, Dennis is personable and good-humored.
 When not working on his music, he can be found sailing, eating ice cream or listening to a Minnesota Twins baseball game.
 On a good day, he's doing all three.

-here for a printable Biography of Dennis Warner
+Click for a PDF printable Biography of Dennis Warner